AreaXimus1/f1-data/README.md

 	}]
 	```
 	- `driver` is the three letter acronym if the driver
 	- `session` is which qualifying session from which that driver's fastest lap comes.
+Acceptable inputs: q1/q2/q3 (or upper case).
 	- `colour` is an *optional* override for the colour the driver will be, of any format Matplotlib takes (e.g. word, hex).
 - `vlines` Optional.
 Puts two vertical lines on all charts,  highlighting an area, with a string equidistant between them.
 Is a list of dictionaries of any block you wish to put vlines over.
 	```